5 Great Customer Service Tips

 TIP 2: DON’T ARGUE

 This is where having a trained customer service rep in the mix can really help.
-It can be hard to hear negatives about your business.
+It can be hard to hear the negatives about your business.
 And even harder to resist the urge to defend yourself.
 Don’t.
 Maybe someone is nasty, so be it.
 Take the higher road.
 Don’t let the situation devolve into a pissing match as there is no way to win it.
 Even if you prove yourself right, you most likely just created a brand nemesis.
 You never know how much damage someone can do.
 If you anger someone enough they may take to giving you negative reviews online, telling everyone how bad you are or even worse.
 So don’t argue.
 Apologize and try to make the situation right.

 TIP 3: TAKE RESPONSBILITY

-If the person is venting just to vent without any real issue than just apologize.
+If the person is venting just to vent without any real issue then just apologize.
 If there is an issue, firstly take responsibility.
 This will satisfy most people.
 The most frustrating bad customer service experiences I have had have been when the company doesn’t take responsibility.
 Either they avoid it, or they word it in a way that tries to place the blame on the customer.
 If you messed up, claim it.
 No good can come of avoiding the fact.
 Be honest and open.
 Apologize, work to remedy it, and make them happy.

 TIP 4: OFFER SOMETHING